-Dr. Kessler is the former Commissioner of the United States Food and Drug Administration (1990-1997).
-He was appointed by President George H. W. Bush and reappointed by President Clinton.
+Dr. David Kessler is the former Commissioner of the United States Food and Drug Administration (1990-1997).
+He was appointed by President G. H. W. Bush and reappointed by President Clinton.
 He has also served as the Dean of the medical schools at Yale and the University of California, San Francisco and is currently a professor of pediatrics and epidemiology and biostatistics at UCSF.

-He is the author of "A Question of Intent: A Great American Battle With a Deadly Industry" (2001), which chronicles his tenure at the FDA, particularly the battle against tobacco, and the New York Times bestseller, "The End of Overeating: Taking Control of the Insatiable American Appetite" (2009), which is also available in a young readers edition, "Your Food is Fooling You: How Your Brain is Hijacked by Sugar, Fat, and Salt" (2012).
+He is the author of A Question of Intent: A Great American Battle With a Deadly Industry (2001), which chronicles his tenure at the FDA, particularly the battle against tobacco, and the New York Times bestsellers, Capture: Unraveling the Mystery of Mental Suffering (2016) and The End of Overeating: Taking Control of the Insatiable American Appetite (2009), which is also available in a young readers edition, Your Food is Fooling You: How Your Brain is Hijacked by Sugar, Fat, and Salt (2012).
 In addition, Dr. Kessler has published numerous articles in The New England Journal of Medicine, JAMA, and other major medical journals.